 What kind of tenancy will I have?

-- If you rent from a private landlord, you will probably have either:
+If you rent from a private landlord and your tenancy started before 1 December 2017, you will have either: